THIS DATE IN HISTORY: Jan. 9

 1992: Dominik Hasek, a 27-year-old rookie goalie, gets his first NHL shutout by making 21 saves for the Blackhawks in a 2-0 victory against the Toronto Maple Leafs at Chicago Stadium.
 Hasek finishes his NHL career with 81 shutouts among his 389 victories.

 1998: Dale Hunter has three assists for the Washington Capitals in a 4-1 victory against the visiting Philadelphia Flyers.
 Hunter becomes the first player to have 1,000 points and 3,000 penalty minutes in an NHL career.
+He finishes with 1,020 points (323 goals, 697 assists) and 3,565 penalty minutes.

 2016: Alex Ovechkin scores his second goal of the game and the 499th of his NHL career at 1:25 of overtime to give the Washington Capitals a 4-3 win against the Rangers at Madison Square Garden.
 It's Ovechkin's 20th goal against Henrik Lundqvist, the most he's scored against any goaltender.